virtualritz/nsi-docs/docs/c-api.rst

     | ``NSITypePointer``      | C |nbsp| pointer.                      |
     +-------------------------+----------------------------------------+

-Array types are specified by setting the bit defined by the ``NSIParamIsArray`` constant in the ``flags`` member and the length of the array in the ``arraylength`` member.
+Tuple types are specified by setting the bit defined by the ``NSIParamIsArray`` constant in the ``flags`` member and the length of the array in the ``arraylength`` member.
+This is the length of the tuple.

 ..
 Tip::
     It helps to view ``arraylength`` as a part of the data type.
+The data is a tuple with this length when ``NSIParamIsArray`` is set.

 ..
 Caution::
     If ``NSIParamIsArray`` is not set, ``arraylength`` is **ignored**.